-\bullet satisfiable if there is at least one T
+• satisfiable if there is at least one T

-- \bullet unsatisfiable if it is not satisfiable, i.e., all entries are F - \bullet falsifiable if there is at least one F - \diamond valid if it is not falsifiable, i.e., all entries are T
+- unsatisfiable if it is not satisfiable, i.e., all entries are F - falsifiable if there is at least one F - valid if it is not falsifiable, i.e., all entries are T

-We have seen examples of all of the above.
-For example, $p \wedge q$ is satisfiable, since the assignment that makes p and q both T results in $p \wedge q$ also being T. This example is also falsifiable, as evidenced by the assignment that makes p F and q T. An example of an unsatisfiable formula is $p \wedge \neg p$.
+We have see examples of all of the above.
+For example, $p \land q$ is satisfiable, since the assignment that makes p and q T makes $p \land q$ T. This example is also falsifiable, as evidenced by the assignment that makes p F and q T. An example of an unsatisfiable formula is $p \land \neg p$ .
 If you construct the truth table for it, you will notice that every assignment makes it F (so it is falsifiable too).
-Finally, an example of a valid formula is $p \vee \neg p$.
+Finally, an example of a valid formula is $p \lor \neg p$ .